 Why does Paul call some people, peddlers of God’s word?
 Paul was seemingly aware that some teachers were diluting the gospel down to something it wasn’t meant to be.
 Life, death, heaven, hell, and eternity can never be made to be trivial matters in which we reduce down to small talk.
 In the context of this chapter, it is clear Paul said that through us, the fragrance of the knowledge of Christ is spread everywhere.
 To one group of hearers, it is the fragrance of death, but to another group it is life.
 I’ve heard it said and it bears repeating that grace is truly amazing to those who are desperately aware of their need for it.

 Dear pastor, teacher, evangelist, and well-meaning believer, please don’t get caught up in the contemporary nonsense that is the seeker-sensitive soft sell gospel.
 The modern attempts of friendship evangelization have a lot to do with increased church attendance and the world’s acceptance, but nothing to do with making disciples for the Kingdom.
-Some of the seeker-sensitive rhetoric I’ve heard from pulpits and platforms from people who should know better:

-What is being implied by the previous statement is that we have to somehow earn the right to witness and preach the Gospel! “ They are saying, people have to know that you are just like them before you can share the truth.
 We are not selling a car, or a vacuum cleaner, we are messengers the gospel of Christ.
 Don’t cheapen it by awkwardly building a bridge that can handle the truth.
 No amount of human effort or planning can prepare a person’s heart to receive the good news.
 We need to quit being concerned with what people will think about us or if they can handle the truth because people are dying and going into eternity without Jesus.
 Some people will reject us, in that case, we shake the dust off and move on.
 If we trust the Holy Spirit to do the work and not in our winsome personality, perhaps some people will come to repentance because they realize they are in eternal danger.

 “If we were able to rewrite the script for the reputation of Christianity, I think we would put the emphasis on developing relationships with non-believers, serving them, loving them, and making them feel accepted, only then would we earn the right to share the gospel.” -Andy Stanley